 Alan Moore interview: The KLF, magic and Greg Wilson’s Super Weird Happening

-Alan Moore talks music and magic with Vicky Pea ahead of a Super Weird Happening.
+Alan Moore talks music and magic with Vicky Pea ahead of a Super Weird Happening in this interview.

-Undoubtedly one of the worlds most interesting individuals, when offered an interview with the man it was hard to know where to begin, with so many fascinating topics and an unrivalled body of work to draw on.
+Undoubtedly one of the world’s most interesting individuals, when asked to interview Alan Moore it was hard to know where to begin, with so many fascinating topics and an unrivaled body of work to draw on.

 Staying true to our scope we geared the conversation towards the musical spectrum, with just a touch of magic.

 VP: Greg tells us this isn’t the first time he’s tried to prise you away from Northampton and to one of this events, what is it about April’s Super Weird Happening that finally got you onboard?

 Alan Moore: I’m generally tied to Northampton more by my workload than by mystical or psychological forces, although with that said I suppose being a deaf teetotaller with a belligerent hatred for everything that normal people enjoy hasn’t really helped with my mobility or sociability.